Visual checking on marks.

 Density test

 - Gold is one of the known metals with the highest density.
-Here, one has to measure the density of his gold jewelry; 24k-rated has 19gml-1.
+Here, one has to measure the thickness of his gold jewelry; 24k-rated has 19gml-1.
 If your seal density is more increased than 19gml-1, you have the purest gold bracelet.

 Ceramic Plate test

 - Drag a piece of jewelry across an unglazed ceramic plate.
-If you observe a black streak, then it’s fake gold, while a gold mark indicates the seal is genuine.
+If you observe a black streak, it's fake gold, while a gold mark indicates the seal is genuine.

 Nitric Acid Test